-- More school children are experiencing housing instability and homelessness.
+- For housing to be considered affordable, a household should pay up to one-third of their income toward rent, leaving money left over for food, utilities, transportation, medicine, and other basic necessities.
+Today, half of Oregon renter households pay more than one-third of their income toward rent, and one-third pay more than half of their income toward rent. - More school children are experiencing housing instability and homelessness.
 The rate of K-12 homeless children increased by 12% from the 2013-2014 school year to the 2014-2015 school year. - Oregon has 28,500 rental units that are affordable and available to renters with extremely low incomes.
 There are about 131,000 households that need those apartments, leaving a gap of 102,500 units. - Housing instability is fueled by an unsteady, low-opportunity employment market.
 Over 400,000 Oregonians are employed in low-wage work.
 Low-wage work is a growing share of Oregon's economy.
 When wages are set far below the cost needed to raise a family, the demand for public services grows to record heights. - Women are more likely than men to end up in low-wage jobs.
 Low wages, irregular hours, and part-time work compound issues. - People of color historically constitute a disproportionate share of the low-wage work force.
-About 45% of Latinos, and 50% of African Americans, are employed in lowwage industries. - The majority of low-wage workers are adults over the age of 20, many of whom have earned a college degree, or some level of higher education. - In 2019, minimum wage in Oregon21 was \$11.25, \$12,50 in the Portland Metro, and \$11.00 for non-urban counties.
+About 45% of Latinos, and 50% of African Americans, are employed in lowwage industries. - The majority of low-wage workers are adults over the age of 20, many of whom have earned a college degree, or some level of higher education. - In 2019, minimum wage in Oregon30 was \$11.25, \$12.50 in the Portland Metro, and \$11.00 for non-urban counties.

-The 2018 Statewide Housing Plan describes the Oregon Housing and Community Services' (OHCS) goals and implementation strategies for achieving the goals.22 It includes relevant data to help illustrate the rationale for each priority.
-Oregon's 2018 Statewide Housing Plan identified six housing priorities to address in communities across the State over 2019 to 2023.
+The 2018 Statewide Housing Plan describes the Oregon Housing and Community Services' (OHCS) goals and implementation strategies for achieving the goals.31 It includes relevant data